 A red algae, it’s also known as purple laver or black butter.
 It’s the most widely consumed seaweed in the world.

-It grows in thin layers and sticks to rocks in the upper shore where it resembles black plastic sheets – easy to overlook if you’re not careful.
+It grows in thin layers and sticks to rocks on the upper shore where it resembles black plastic sheets – easy to overlook if you’re not careful.
 You can lift the seaweed directly from the rocks in sheets or ribbons.

-It’s a wild food that’s rich in vitamins A, B1, B2, B12 and E and even contains more vitamin C than oranges – a handy snack if you’re jumping from rock-to-rock.
+It’s a wild food that’s rich in vitamins A, B1, B2, B12 and E and even contains more vitamin C than oranges – a handy snack if you’re jumping from rock to rock.